raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 # Beyond Formal Regular Expressions

-Formal regular expressions are--deliberatesly--as minimal as possible.
-There are only three kinds of literals (`∅`, `ε`, and literal symbols), and three operations (alternation, catenation, and quantification via the kleen star).
-Minimalism is extremely important from a computer science perspective, but unweildy when trying to "Get Stuff Done."
+Formal regular expressions are--deliberately--as minimal as possible.
+There are only three kinds of literals (`∅`, `ε`, and literal symbols), and three operations (alternation, catenation, and quantification via the kleene star).
+Minimalism is extremely important from a computer science perspective, but unwieldy when trying to "Get Stuff Done."

 Thus, all regexen provide functionality above and beyond formal regular expressions.